 Simplify Job Performance Reviews and Optimize Productivity

 So, what should you do if your job performance review system isn’t meeting your expectations?
-You have two options—improve your employee performance review process or start over with a new program.
+You have two options—improve your employee review process or start over with a new performance management program.
 In many cases, it is better to start fresh rather than trying to rehabilitate a program that isn’t working.

 Here are 6 tips for more successful performance reviews:

 - Document the Reviews: Everything needs to be documented so that you can refer to the performance reviews if needed.
 So, it is essential that you have a system in place that makes it easy to log the reviews.
-The best human resources software will enable managers to simplify written job performance reviews and file the information for the future.
+The best HR software will enable managers to simplify written job performance reviews and file the information for the future.

 - Keep it Positive: Delivering negative feedback can have an adverse affect on employee morale.
 While it is important to provide constructive criticism, you also need to be sure that you’re looking for ways to add a positive light to the situation.
 Employees will be more engaged in discussing—and working toward—a “development plan” than “areas to improve.”
 Focus on continual progress, setting achievable goals that are personalized to the employee, and approach the process as a collaboration.

 - Be Specific: Vague feedback in a job performance review is confusing because the employee won’t walk away with actionable steps to improve their results.
 Cite specific circumstances and behaviors that are causing problems.
 Then, you can discuss the way the behavior can be changed to achieve the desired results.